walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Pre-work

-* Come prepared to present three potential final data sources for your final project.
+* Come prepared to present two potential final data sources for your final project.
 You'll be sharing them for a panel of judges to discuss as a group.
 * Answer these questions in your presentations:
     * What is the dataset?
 Why do we care?
     * How viable does it seem to collect the data? to clean it?